Bloco101/website/README.md

 # About Bloco101
-High quality content producer about blockchain technology.
-The website is written in Portuguese and addresses this language market.
-Our aim is to provide accurate and critical content that can enhance public understanding of cryptocurrencies and blockchain technology.
+Our aim to be a high quality content producer, featuring in-depth articles, guides and news about the blockchain technology.
+This project addresses the Portuguese language market all over the world.
+For that reason every content is written in Portuguese.
+We struggle to provide accurate and critical content that can enhance public understanding of cryptocurrencies and blockchain technology.